Adyen/adyen-magento2/README.md

 *** After Level 3 there is no support or maintenance from Adyen and it should be treated as a native integration of the merchant.

-The schedule for the current maintained branches of the Magento 2 plugin.
+The schedule for the current maintained branches is:

 |  Plugin Major Version   |  Release Date  |  Level 1 Support ends   |  Level 2 Support ends   |  Level 3 Support ends  |
 |  :-----          |  :-----          |  :-----          |  :-----          |  :-----          |